Configurations of an Articulated Arm and Singularities of Special Multi-Flags

-On one hand P. Mormul has classified the singularities of special multi- flags in terms of "EKR class" encoding by sequences $j_1\cdots j_k$ of integers (cf \cite{M1} and \cite{M2}).
-On the other hand, A-L. Castro and R. Montgomery in \cite{CMH}, have proposed a codification of singularities of multi-flags {\bf RC} and {\bf RVT} codes.
-The most important results of this paper describe a decomposition of each "EKR" class of depth at most $1$ and, for $k\leq 4$, at most $2$ in terms of class in {\bf RVT} codes, and give an interpretation of such "EKR" classes and {\bf RVT} classes in terms of configurations of an articulated arm. \\
+\Abstract{P.~Mormul has classif\/ied the singularities of special multi-f\/lags in terms of ``EKR class'' encoded by sequences $j_1,\dots, j_k$ of integers (see~[Singularity Theory Seminar, Warsaw University of Technology, Vol.~8, 2003, 87--100] and [\textit{Banach Center Publ.}, Vol.~65, Polish Acad.
+Sci., Warsaw, 2004, 157--178]).
+However, A.L.~Castro and R.~Montgomery have proposed in~[\textit{Israel~J. Math.} \textbf{192} (2012), 381--427] a~codif\/ication of singularities of multi-f\/lags by {\bf RC} and {\bf RVT} codes.
+The main results of this paper describe a~decomposition of each ``EKR'' set of depth $1$ in terms of {\bf RVT} codes as well as characterize such a~set in terms of conf\/igurations of an articulated arm.
+Indeed, an analogue description for some ``EKR'' sets of depth~$2$ is provided.
+All these results give rise to a~complete characterization of all ``EKR'' sets for $1\leq k\leq 4$.}